sethblack/black-seo-analyzer/README.md

 ## Frequently Asked Questions

 **What makes Black SEO Analyzer different from other SEO tools?**
-Unlike traditional SEO tools with browser-based interfaces and subscription models, Black SEO Analyzer is a command-line tool that integrates directly into your development workflow.
+Unlike traditional SEO tools with browser-based interfaces and subscription models, Black SEO Analyzer is a tool that integrates directly into your development workflow.
 This approach enables automation capabilities that aren't possible with other tools, plus you genuinely own the software with a one-time purchase.

 **How does the source code guarantee work?**
 Your purchase includes a legally-binding commitment that gives you access to the full source code if we ever discontinue the product, cease operations, or fail to provide updates for 12+ consecutive months.
 This ensures you can continue using the software indefinitely, regardless of our company's future.